roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      - an empty line

-     - One or more tags directly above the "Contributed-under" line (which comes from the template) that CC the package maintainers that are relevant for this specific patch.
+     - One or more tags directly above the `Contributed-under` line (which comes from the template) that CC the package maintainers that are relevant for this specific patch.
 Consult the Maintainers.txt file.
 For example, if you wrote a patch for